 The original intervention, STAND (Students Together Against Negative Decisions), was created at Mercer University in Georgia, and was designed for youth in the rural South.
 The program was very effective and showed promising benefits for other groups of youth, including tribal teens.
 With funding and support from the Centers for Disease Control and Prevention, the Indian Health Services National STD Program, and the National Coalition of STD Directors, tribal health leaders from around the United States were assembled to culturally adapt STAND for use in American Indian and Alaska Native communities.
 The enhanced curriculum was then reviewed by Native youth groups and a cadre of external expert reviewers from Indian Country.
 Subsequently, the effectiveness of Native STAND has been validated in four Bureau of Indian Education (BIE) schools and one reservation community.

-The program is comprised of 27 sessions employing active learning methods.
-The 90-minute sessions are designed to be held once per week, and work best for groups of 15 to 20 teens.
-The curriculum holistically addresses healthy decision-making and develops knowledge and skills for healthy relationships and self-esteem, preventing STDs and early pregnancy, and avoiding substance abuse.
+Native STAND is a curriculum for teens 14-18 years old.
+The program is comprised of 27 active learning sessions, each lasting 90 minutes.
+Sessions are designed to be held once per week, and work best for groups of 15 to 20 teens.
+The curriculum holistically addresses healthy decision-making.
+It develops knowledge and skills for healthy relationships and self-esteem, prevention of STDs and early pregnancy, and avoiding substance abuse.